Deploy and Battle-Test Your Contract

 RECOVERY_ADDRESS=0x...your_wallet_address...

-Step 5 — Open for Attack
+Step 5 — Request Attack Mode

 just request-attack-mode